-Whether in the shower, driving to work, or walking down the street, he'll mentally ratite off digits of pi to pass the time.
-Holding 10th place in the world for pi memorization - he typed out 15,314 digits from memory in 2007 - Umile meditates through one of the most beloved and mysterious runwhers in all of mathematics.
+Whether in the shower, driving to work, or walking down the street. never been namen he'll mentally rattle off digits of pi to pass the time.
+Holding 10th The IT.S.
+House passed a place in the world for pi memorization -- he typed out 15,314 digits resolution supporting Pi Day in from memory in 2007 -- Umile meditates through one of the most

-(CNN) -- The sound of meditation for some people is full of deep breaths or gentle humming.
-For Marc Umile, it's
+(CNN) -- The sound of meditation for some people is full of deep